maplibre/maplibre-gl-js-docs/docs/pages/example/mapbox-gl-geocoder-custom-render.md

 ---
 title: Use a custom render function with a geocoder
-description: >-
-  Use a custom html rendering function with the [mapbox-gl-geocoder](https://github.com/mapbox/mapbox-gl-geocoder) to customize how the dropdown menu is displayed.
+description: Use a custom HTML rendering function with the mapbox-gl-geocoder to customize the dropdown menu.
 topics:
   - Geocoder
 thumbnail: mapbox-gl-geocoder-custom-render